QuickenLoans/mcp-common/README.md

 # MCP Common

-This package provides common code that is used by most other MCP or Quicken Loans PHP packages.
+This package provides common code, utilities, and data types used by most other MCP or Quicken Loans PHP packages.

 ## Installation